Support The Moscow Times!

 In the village of Dubovoe, located just to the south of the city of Belgorod, two homes, a car and a garage were set ablaze, though Gladkov said the fires had since been put out.

 The confirmation of casualties came two hours after regional authorities issued an air raid alert for the city of Belgorod and nearby communities.
-Residents were urged to seek immediate shelter.
+Residents were urged to seek shelter at that time.

 There was no immediate comment from Russia’s Defense Ministry or Ukrainian authorities about the airstrikes.